lena-larionova/docs.konghq.com/app/gateway/2.6.x/plan-and-deploy/kubernetes-deployment-options.md

 * Teams (RBAC)
 * Workspaces

-In 2.1.x and later, the following features have support in DB-less mode, but work differently than in DB-backed modes:
+The following features have support in DB-less mode, but work differently than in DB-backed modes:

 * Kong Manager (read-only)
 * Vitals (using [Prometheus][vitals-prometheus] or [InfluxDB][vitals-influxdb]
   strategies)

-Because Kong for Kubernetes is configured by the ingress controller, some functionality in these features is different from traditional deployments:
+When {{site.base_gateway}} is configured by the ingress controller, some functionality in these features is different from traditional deployments:

 * Instead of using Kong Manager, proxy configuration is managed by the